sowens23/CS-F311/README.md

 # Week-11
 [Top](#TOP)
+## 2023-11-08
+  ###  Binary Search Trees (Cont'd)
+  - When manipulating trees, the **delete** functionality becomes the most complex of the three single-item operations.
+  - To delete, we must first search for the node holding the key, then we proceed to one of three cases
+    1. No children (leaf) - Just delete the node
+    2. One child - Replace the subtree rooted at the node with the subtree rooted at it's child
+    3. Two children:
+      - Replace it's data with data in it's *inorder successor* (copy or swap)
+      - Delete the inorder successor, which must have at most one child.
+    - The **Inorder Successor** is the node that comes next in an inorder traversal (Counter Clockwise - Bottom hitting).
+      - Go to the right child, then walk down left children until you find one without a *left* child.
+Move it up.
+  - Algorithms for the three primary single-item BST operations are; Retrieve, Insert, and Delete.
+    - All operations in the worst case, require a number of steps that is something like the *height of the tree*
+    - If the height of the tree is small, the operations are fast, and the tree is *strongly balanced*
+  - Fibonacci Sequence actually helps measure the linear time of a search for a BST.
+  ### Introduction to Tables
+  - Position-Oriented ADT
+    - Get item based on where it is stored.
+    - Organize data according to where the client wants it
+    - Examples: Sequence, Stack, Queue, Binary Tree
+  - Value Oriented ADT's
+    - Get item based on it's value or *part* of the value: **key** based lookup.
+      - Organize data for greatest efficiency.
+      - Examples: SortedSequence, Binary Search Tree
+    - A **Table** is a general value-oriented ADT, not tied to any particular implementation.
+      - Operations: retrieve, insert, delete, traverse, creat, destroy, copy, isEmpty, size.
+    - A **Set**
+  - We can loosen the restrictions on a *strongly balanced* tree, to make it more tantalizing for developers to use for basic sorting algorithms.
+    - We can have more than 2 children, we can loosen the height restrictions, etc.
+    - This leads to many variations of really quck ABT's.
+    - 2-3 Tree, 2-3-4 Tree, Red-Black Tree, AVL Tree, B-Tree and Variations (B+ Tree)

 ## 2023-11-06
   ### Review
   - Terminology of rooted trees: Root, Leaf, Parent, Child, sibling, Ancestor, Descedent, Level, Heigh, Subtree